Asian Art Outpost

 Mutual prosperity.

 The third character can have different meanings depending on context.
-Here, it means "in common" or "to share".
+Here, it means “in common” or “to share.”

-The fourth character suggests the idea of "prosperity", "flourishing" or becoming "glorious".
+The fourth character suggests the idea of “prosperity,” “flourishing,” or becoming “glorious.”

-栄In modern Japanese Kanji, the last character looks like the image to the right.
-If you want this slightly-simplified version, please let us know when you place your order.
+In modern Japanese Kanji, the last character looks like 栄 instead of 榮.
+If you want the older/traditional version, please let us know when you place your order.

 Kindness and Forgiving Nature